theaniketnegi/theaniketnegi/README.md

 # 💫 About Me:
-🔭 I’m currently in 6th semester<br>🤝 I’m looking for help with getting started in open source<br>🌱 I’m currently learning MERN stack and C++
+🔭 I’m currently in 6th semester<br>🤝 I’m looking for help with getting started in open source<br>🌱 I’m still trying to learn Web

 ## 🌐 Socials: